The historic downtown of Charleston SC

 Head to The Charleston Tea Garden

 Are you a tea lover?
-Then you must visit the Charleston Tea Garden located on Wadmalaw Island, about 20 miles south of Charleston.
+Then, you must visit the Charleston Tea Garden located on Wadmalaw Island, about 20 miles south of Charleston.

 This is the only tea garden in the continent where you will get a never-ending view of tea bushes, a truly unique experience in North America.

 Note that there is no admission charge here.
-You only pay if you wish to take their trolley tour which is definitely one of the highlights.
+You only pay if you wish to take their trolley tour, which is definitely one of the highlights.

 Spend some time at the South Carolina Aquarium

-If you are looking for exciting things to do in Charleston with kids, try South Carolina Aquarium.
+If you are looking for exciting things to do in Charleston with kids, try the South Carolina Aquarium.

 Overlooking the Charleston Harbor, this place encourages you to connect with sea animals and learn how to care for them.